 So I have decided to dedicate this entry to Stories...
 I have something of a gift for them I've been told, by both gamers and non-gamers alike.
 Whether it is this knack that lead me to more story oriented gaming or vice versa I do not know.
 What I do know is that when I game I aim to tell a good story and have an even better story built around it by the end of the game thanks to my players.

-My biggest reward for doing all the prep and contemplation that goes into an running an RPG, be it a single session or a massive campaign, is three months, one year or even ten years later when a player of mine says, "Damn, remember that time we were playing in Adam's Star Trek game and our minds were transfered into those alien bodies.
+My biggest reward for doing all the prep and contemplation that goes into an running an RPG, be it a single session or a massive campaign, is when three months, one year, or even ten years later a player of mine says, "Damn, remember that time we were playing in Adam's Star Trek game and our minds were transferred into those alien bodies.
 That *#@^ was crazy!
 Man, that was a good game."

 In my opinion there is no higher honor, no greater calling than to tell a story, have it be remembered and have someone pass it on.
-We in the modern world have largely lost our need and desire for the oral history that once kept early cultures alive and paved the way for their continued existance.
-We are, all of us, immortal in a fashion if there are stories told of our deeds, actions, phrases and the like to the generations that follow.
+We in the modern world have largely lost our need and desire for the oral history that once kept early cultures alive and paved the way for their continued existence and as a result our own.
+We are, all of us, immortal in a fashion if there are stories told of our deeds and actions to the generations that follow.